Translations in Textiles

 DE), and the Methodist Country House (Wilmington, DE), as well as in many private collections throughout the United States and Europe.

-Hannibal lives on the Nanticoke river and maintains a working studio near the Wicomico river in Salisbury, Maryland.
+Hannibal lives on the Nanticoke River on Maryland’s Eastern Shore, and maintains a working studio near the Wicomico River in Salisbury, Maryland.